justeslam/offsec2/checklists/windows-pe.md

 #### Silver Tickets

-In general, you need to collect the following three pieces of informaiton to create a sliver ticket:
+In general, you need to collect the following three pieces of informaiton to create a silver ticket:
 	1. SPN password hash
 	2. Domain SID
 	3. Target SPN

 If you are a local Administrator on this machine where iis_service (the SPN) has an established session, we can use Mimikatz to retrieve the SPN password hash (NTLM hash of iis_service).
 If you have the password, you can generate the NTLM hash with codebeautify.org.

+You can only use silver ticket against that host.

 ```bash
 mimikatz # privilege::debug